hxu296/stock-drop-notifier/README.md

 # Stock Drop Notifier

 ## Quick Start
 *Note: you don't need to host Stock Drop Notifier to use it.
-Simpy talk to the Telegram bot [@StockDropBot](https://telegram.me/StockDropBot) to use the service.*
+Simply talk to the Telegram bot [@StockDropBot](https://telegram.me/StockDropBot) to use the service.*

 To host Stock Drop Notifier, follow the steps below.
 Hosting requires a Unix-like system with Python 3.6+ installed:
 1. run the following commands to set up the run time environment.